Doctoral training and HDR (Habilitation à Diriger des Recherches, or accreditation to supervise research)

 from 4 to 8 members

-• at least half of the professors or equivalent ;
+• at least half of whom are professors or equivalent;

-• at least half of the members are external to the doctoral school and to the University of Montpellier;
+• at least half of the members must be external to the doctoral school and the University of Montpellier;

-• the President of the Jury is a Professor or equivalent rank.
+• The chair of the jury is a professor or equivalent or of equivalent rank.

-The thesis director participates in the Jury but does not take part in the decision, he/she is considered as an "internal member" to establish the composition of the Jury.
+The thesis supervisor participates in the jury but does not take part in the decision; he or she is considered an "internal member" for the purposes of determining the composition of the jury.

-In the case of a co-supervision of a thesis, the choice of rapporteurs and the composition of the jury must respect the agreement between the partner universities.
+In the context of joint supervision of a thesis, the choice of supervisors and the composition of the jury must comply with the agreement established between the partner universities.

 After the defense

-Admission (or deferral) is pronounced after deliberation by the jury.
+Admission (or deferral) is decided after deliberation by the jury.

-The original defense documents, duly completed and signed, must be returned to the Doctoral Studies Department no later than 15 days after the defense:
+The original thesis defense documents, duly completed and signed, must be submitted to the Doctoral Studies Department no later than 15 days after the defense:

 • the jury's opinion on the digital reproduction of the thesis;

-• proxies for jury members in videoconference (for the members concerned).
+• proxies for jury members participating via videoconference (for the members concerned).

 Withdrawal of doctoral degrees

-By mail: the doctor must send the document " diploma withdrawal form " to the Doctoral Studies Department along with a copy of his/her valid ID.
+By mail: the doctor must send the " degree withdrawal form " to the Doctoral Studies Department, along with a copy of their valid ID.

-The diploma will be sent abroad to the French embassy or the European delegation.
+Diplomas sent abroad will be sent to the French embassy or European delegation.

-By proxy: the doctor must complete the " proxy for diploma withdrawal ".
-The proxy must present the power of attorney, a copy of the doctor's ID and his/her ID to the Doctoral Studies Department.
+By proxy: the doctor must complete the " proxy form for diploma collection."
+The proxy must present the proxy form, a copy of the doctor's ID, and their own ID to the Doctoral Studies Department.

 Contacts